etcgroup/aloe/README.md

 ALOE was developed to train and test machine learning classifiers for automatically labeling chat messages with different emotion or affect categories.
+The software runs in one of three modes:

-In "train" mode, ALOE takes a list of messages with ground truth labels (either "true" or "false") and trains a classifier to predict the labels for unseen messages.
+* In "train" mode, ALOE takes a list of messages with ground truth labels (either "true" or "false") and trains a classifier to predict the labels for unseen messages.

-In "label" mode, ALOE uses a classifier it has already trained, to generate predicted labels for a set of unlabeled messages, or to evaluate the classifier on a labeled "test" set.
+* In "label" mode, ALOE uses a classifier it has already trained, to generate predicted labels for a set of unlabeled messages, or to evaluate the classifier on a labeled "test" set.

-Finally, ALOE features an "interactive" mode where a trained model is used to predict the label for messages that you type while the program runs.
+* Finally, ALOE features an "interactive" mode where a trained model is used to predict the label for messages that you type while the program runs.

 These three modes are explained in detail below.